mickaeltr/browser-console.js/README.md

 console.js
 ==========

-JavaScript console that sends log to a remote server
+JavaScript console that sends logs to a remote server